GZomeMain/CryoTask/readme.md

 ## ⚠️ Disclaimer

-While CryoTask filters out system processes, suspending or trimming the memory of unstable applications or active anti-cheat software may cause crashes. **Use responsibly.**
+While CryoTask's Safe Mode and filters help prevent accidental issues, suspending or trimming the memory of unstable applications or active anti-cheat software may still cause crashes. **Use responsibly.**

 ## 📄 License